innopolis-devops/labs/terraform/TF.md

 ### change infrastucture
-i changed external port to 1337 cuz im a true hazker
+i changed external port to 1337 cuz im a true hazker, so this is the part which has been changed

 ![image](https://user-images.githubusercontent.com/63815121/192401109-2ec0fe60-b82e-4d28-8038-801dc8c55d5f.png)